-Theology strives to understand and interpret the Christian faith and to bring it to life in language and symbols.
+Theology strives to understand and interpret the Christian faith, bringing it to life through logic, language, and symbols.

 It is an academic discipline always in dialogue with other disciplines and the human experience, because Lasallian Catholic Christianity holds that faith and reason, properly understood, work in harmony toward a greater understanding of God.

 Theology at Saint Mary's

 As an institution grounded in the Lasallian Catholic heritage, Saint Mary’s is focused on instilling in students a world vision rooted in the Lasallian Catholic intellectual tradition.
-The Theology Department at Saint Mary's helps in this process of discovery by conveying to students an understanding and appreciation for this heritage and the Lasallian Catholic faith, empowering them to ethical lives of service.
+The Theology Department at Saint Mary's assists in this process of discovery by helping students understand and appreciate this heritage and the Lasallian Catholic faith, empowering them to ethical lives of service.

 Undergraduate students interact with the Theology Department through the Lasallian Core Traditions Program.
-All students are required to complete two courses in the Faith Traditions Content Area, one in Faith Traditions I and one in Faith Traditions II (students in the Lasallian Honors Program are required to complete one course within Faith Traditions and another course embedded in the Honors program).
-These classes touch on such areas as introductory knowledge of the Bible, distinctive elements of the Roman Catholic tradition, what it means to be human, the historical development of doctrine, and understanding the different theories exploring the relationship between faith in God, moral and ethical behavior, and religious practice.
-Students also gain an awareness and appreciation for how personal faith interconnects with life in contemporary society.
+All students are required to complete two courses of their own choosing in the Faith Traditions Content Area (students in the Lasallian Honors Program are required to complete one course within Faith Traditions and another course embedded in the Honors program).
+These classes touch on such areas as different interpretations of the Bible, distinctive elements of the Roman Catholic tradition, what it means to be human, the historical development of doctrine, and understanding the different theories exploring the relationship between faith in God, moral and ethical behavior, and religious practice.
+Students also gain an awareness and appreciation for how religion interconnects with life in contemporary society.